-In a simplified two-sector economy, there are two main actors: households and businesses.
+In a simple two-sector economy, the circular flow of income involves two key players: households and businesses.

 Households